csjcode/awesome-solana/README.md

 ------------------------

-This is a list of Solana blockchain and Solana-related ecosystem links collected through web, community and social sources.
+A list of Solana blockchain and Solana-related ecosystem links collected through web, community and social sources.

 This is a gateway to Solana's technology, apps and community ecosystem.